ooominds/Aspect-Training-Study/README.md

 - `01_data_prep_for_BayesABtest.R`: Prepares the data for comparisons of total success rates between the two treatment groups, per training day and grammaticality.
-The counts should be input manually in the JASP interface.
+The counts are expected to be inserted manually in the JASP interface for the Bayesian A/B Test.
 - `02_posttest_analyses.R`: Analyses of post-test results by modelling individual responses (correct/incorrect) with Generalised Linear Mixed-Effects Models for binary outcomes, and by using Log-Linear